Rose of the Rio Grande

 Rose of the Rio Grande is a 1938 American Western film directed by William Nigh and starring Movita Castaneda as Rosita de la Torre.

 Plot

-When killers come after her wealthy brother Don Jose (Alvarado), she narrowly escapes with Sebastian (Renaldo) and hides out under the guise of a cabaret singer.
-After her ruse is discovered by the real cabaret singer Anita (Basquette), Rosita is rescued by El Gato (Carroll).
+When killers come after her wealthy brother Don Jose, she narrowly escapes with Sebastian and hides out under the guise of a cabaret singer.
+After her ruse is discovered by the real cabaret singer Anita, Rosita is rescued by El Gato.